Shrey-2303/SplaTAM-depth/README.md

 ```

 For other scenes, please modify the `configs/scannet/splatam.py` file or use `configs/scannet/scannet.bash`.

-For other scenes, please modify the `configs/scannetpp/splatam.py` file or use `configs/scannetpp/scannetpp.bash`.

 For other scenes, please modify the config files.